cloudera/accumulo-upgrade-test/README.md

 mvn clean package
 ```

-Use `mvn dependency:copy-dependencies` to gather the dependencies needed to run
+Use `mvn dependency:copy-dependencies -DincludeScope=runtime` to gather the
-the tool.
+dependencies needed to run the tool.

 ## Configuring for LZO

+Optionally, tests can include working with an LZO compressed table.
+To do so, the
-Before loading in data, the test cluster must be configured for LZO compression.
+test cluster must be configured for LZO compression prior to loading data.
 Under CM/CDH, there is a "gplextras" parcel that must be installed.
 [CM4 instructions][1] are available.
 This will create a new parcel directory
 called "HADOOP_LZO".